Roof Pitch & Slope Calculator

 Understanding the math

-All four representations come from the same right triangle.
+All four representations of pitch and slope come from the same right triangle.
 Once you have rise and run, the rest is trigonometry:

 angle = atan(rise / run) · slope% = (rise / run) × 100